The Landing is bringing shoppable social and collaboration to interior design – TechCrunch

 “I don’t need to be the person moving into your apartment with a couch,” she said.
 “It was about the importance of empowering creativity and empowering individuals to create digital and physical spaces.”
 That’s when they dropped the moving service business, and instead used furnishing as a vector to solve the problem of contextual and social e-commerce.

 It’s a smart idea that has not gone unnoticed.
-Houzz, a Sequoia-backed home improvement startup, connects users to products from third-party retailers as well as services from architects, designers, or contractors.
+Houzz, a Sequoia-backed home improvement startup, connects users to products from third-party retailers as well as services from architects, designers or contractors.
 There’s also Modsy, which has raised north of $70 million to date, which helps users virtually redesign their homes.

 Buckingham worked for Modsy when she was at business school, where she first started noticing that she disagreed with the startups’ main thesis.

 “Their motto was basically a digital rendition of an existing human service,” she said.
 “And I came away from the experience not super convinced that the service model was the scalable, future answer to consumerization of access to design.”
-She noticed that the younger generation was looking for a self-serve, customizable answer, instead.
+She noticed that the younger generation was looking for a self-serve, customizable answer.

 The Landing is launching with creative tooling capabilities, which allow users to build and design spaces within its platform.
-In the coming months, the team is focused on adding a social layer atop the design tool, with features like profiles, discovery, fede, and commenting.
+In the coming months, the team is focused on adding a social layer atop the design tool, with features like profiles, discovery, feed, and commenting.

 The Landing’s Slack channel is currently being used to discuss these features and what is most in-demand from early users.

 The founders aren’t worried about a lack of demand, or only being a platform for the few times that people furnish their homes throughout their lifespan.
-As Buckland pointed out, people browse Zillow all the time, and have Reddit channels about dream homes, creating designs, and more.
+As Buckland pointed out, people browse Zillow all the time, and have Reddit channels about dream homes, creating designs and more.
 The startup is aiming to serve that population as well — the dreamers and not just the realists.